 About me

-I am in the last year of my PhD in Economics at the University of California Santa Barbara, where I have developed research in Experimental and Behavioral Economics.
-My research is centered on how individuals process information, form beliefs, and make decisions under uncertainty, with a focus on misinformation and risk preferences.
+I am a postdoctoral researcher at Texas A & M University.
+I obtained my PhD in Economics at the University of California Santa Barbara, where I developed research in Experimental and Behavioral Economics.
+My research is centered on how individuals process information, form beliefs, and make decisions under uncertainty, focusing on misinformation and risk preferences.
 I combine experimental methods and theoretical modeling to explore these areas, particularly higher-order beliefs, feedback mechanisms, and how people value information.

-I am currently in the Job Market as I near the completion of my Ph.D. in 2025.
 I’m excited to continue my work in economic research, focusing on information economics and decision theory.
-My Job Market Paper explores the feedback’s effect on the demand for verification in the context of misinformation.
+My Job Market Paper explored the effect of feedback on the demand for verification in the context of misinformation.
 The results aim to help design more effective interventions to fight misinformation.

 Where am I from?